 When the negligent truck driver who caused a wreck that left you injured is held accountable and ordered to pay you compensation, part of the settlement involves negotiating how you will receive the money.
 In most cases, you can ask to receive all of the money in one lump sum, or you can set up a series of payments over a period of years.
 This is called a structured settlement, and it makes sense in certain situations.
-We explain when you and your attorney should negotiate a structured settlement.

 When You Probably Want a Lump Sum